Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your immune system’s job is to make out and destroy strange substances in the body.
+Your immune system’s job is to seek out and destroy foreign substances in the body.
 It destroys bacteria and viruses to help keep you healthy.
 Normally, this is a good thing, but sometimes the immune system’s response can lead to problems.